zhenkewu/CFRL/JOSS/paper.md

 # Summary

-Reinforcement learning (RL) algorithms aim to learn a sequential decision-making rule, often referred to as a “policy”, that maximizes some pre-specified benefit in an environment across multiple or even infinite time steps.
+Reinforcement learning (RL) aims to learn a sequential decision-making rule, often referred to as a “policy”, that maximizes some pre-specified benefit in an environment across multiple or even infinitely many time steps.
 It has been widely applied to fields such as healthcare, banking, and autonomous driving.
 Despite their usefulness, the decisions made by RL algorithms might exhibit systematic bias due to bias in the training data.
-For example, when using an RL algorithm to assign treatment to patients over time, the algorithm might consistently assign treatment resources to patients of some races at the expense of patients of other races.
+For example, when using an RL algorithm to assign treatment to patients over time, the algorithm might consistently assign treatment resources to patients of some races while ignoring patients of other races.
 Concerns have been raised that the deployment of such biased algorithms could exacerbate the discrimination faced by socioeconomically disadvantaged groups.

-To address this problem, Wang et al. (2025) extended the concept of single-stage counterfactual fairness (Kusner et al. 2017) to the multi-stage setting and proposed a data preprocessing algorithm that ensures counterfactual fairness in offline reinforcement learning.
+To address this problem, @wang2025cfrl extended the concept of single-stage counterfactual fairness [@kusner2018cf] to the multi-stage setting and proposed a data preprocessing algorithm that ensures counterfactual fairness in offline reinforcement learning.
 An RL policy is counterfactually fair if, at every